Sourdough Cinnamon Roll Focaccia Bread Recipe

 - Sugar

-Cover the large bowl with a damp tea towel or a plate and let it rest for half an hour in a warm place, which allows the flour to fully hydrate.
+Cover the large bowl with a damp tea towel or a plate and let it rest for half an hour in a warm place to allow the flour to fully hydrate.

 Bulk Rise

-Cover the bowl with plastic wrap or a large plate and allow the dough to bulk ferment at room temperature until double in size.
-During the fermentation process the microorganisms of yeast and lactic acid bacteria break down the starches and produce carbon dioxide gas, giving the dough it’s beautiful rise.
+Cover the bowl with plastic wrap or a large plate and allow the dough to bulk ferment at room temperature until it doubles in size.
 I usually let my dough ferment overnight.

 Shape